systemd-veritysetup-generator — Unit generator for integrity protected block devices

 device is looked for under a GPT partition UUID derived from the first 128bit of the root hash, the hash

 partition device is looked for under a GPT partition UUID derived from the last 128bit of the root hash.
 Hence

 it is usually sufficient to specify the root hash to boot from an integrity protected root file system, as

 device paths are automatically determined from it — as long as the partition table is properly set up.

-These two settings take block device paths as arguments, and may be use to explicitly configure
+These two settings take block device paths as arguments and may be used to explicitly

 system.
 If not specified, these paths are automatically derived from the